woossi0/suite/docs/usermanual/source/sysadmin/index.rst

 System administration
 =====================

-This section will discuss how to manage Boundless Suite deployments, including server optimization, security, caching, and backup.
+This section will discuss how to manage Boundless Server deployments, including server optimization, security, caching, and backup.

 **Operating system-specific administration:**